Purple Fox Description

 Previously, threats from the Purple Fox malware family came through the third-party RIG exploit kit.
 Since 2019, however, the operators of Purple Fox shifted to Microsoft PowerShell to deliver and retrieve malware, making this threat a replacement of the RIG EK.
 The new ramped-up variant of Purple Fox can now exploit two additional Microsoft vulnerabilities – the first one allows local privilege elevation and is named CVE-2019-1458; the second one, CVE-2020-0674, is a security gap in Internet Explorer.
 Although both have already had their patches, the willingness of Purple Fox owners to stay on top of current unpatched vulnerabilities signals to malware researchers that they should still keep exploit kits on their radar.

 Exploits Used by the Purple Fox Trojan

-It is likely that the admins of the Purple Fox Trojan downloader may employ other propagation methods, apart from the use of the RIG Exploit Kit.
-Experts believe that the Purple Fox Trojan may also be propagated via malvertising campaigns, as well as bogus downloads.
+The Purple Fox Trojan downloader's admins may likely employ other propagation methods, apart from the use of the RIG Exploit Kit.
+Experts believe that the Purple Fox Trojan may also spread via malvertising campaigns and bogus downloads.
 Currently, the RIG Exploit Kit used in the spreading of the Purple Fox Trojan is checking victims for several vulnerabilities:

 - Adobe Flash exploit – CVE-2018-15982.